 Andy began his leadership of Promise686 in 2013 after serving as a founding board member of Promise686 for the previous 5 years.
 He attended Washington and Lee University, receiving a Bachelor of Art in English, and he received a Master of Arts in Religion from Gordon-Conwell Theological Seminary, with a concentration in ethics.
 Before coming to Promise686, Andy served in various leadership roles at Wesleyan School, a K-12 independent Christian school.
 During his ten years at Wesleyan he was the Director of Development and the Director of Admissions.
 He and his wife, Martha, have ten children and have adopted both domestically and internationally.

-Jean Rector, Regional Coordinator and Business Manager | [email protected]
+Jean Rector, Regional Manager – Northeast Georgia | [email protected]

-Matthew Reisdorph, Director of Business Operations | [email protected]
+Matthew Reisdorph, Director of Systems Development | [email protected]

-Julie Sawyer, Director of Communications and Special Events | [email protected]
+Julie Sawyer, Communications Associate | [email protected]

 Johnna Stein, Director of Training | [email protected]